Central Air Conditioning Repair Services

 The outdoor condensing unit is equipped with a motor that is designed to operate the compressor.
 The compressor in your air conditioner will squeeze the refrigerant into a pressurized gas.
 This will cause the refrigerant to be pushed through a pipe to a coil in the outdoor condensing unit.
 Once the refrigerant reaches the outdoor coils, it will discharge the excess heat and moisture from your house.
 Next, the refrigerant is transformed into a liquid and is circulated to the indoor unit.

 After the refrigerant is in your house, it evaporates from a liquid to a gas and extracts the heat energy and moisture from the interior air of your house.
 Once the refrigerant has absorbed the heat energy, it is distributed to the compressor and the cooling cycle starts again.
 Do you have a broken compressor in your system?
-Give our team a call by phone at (484) 206-8594 to receive help.
+Give our team a call by phone at (484) 443-4731 to receive a professional air conditioning service.
 The certified HVAC contractors at WM Henderson provide reliable air conditioning repair services to homeowners in West Chester and other areas of Pennsylvania.

 If your central air conditioning system is running continuously throughout the day without reaching the temperature on your programmable thermostat, this is an indicator of an issue with your system.
 This operational problem may be caused by a clogged air filter.
 If there is a large amount of dust and dirt in your filter, the air flow in your house will be negatively impacted.
 Your air conditioner may also be distributing warm air due to a crack or hole in your refrigerant line.